Overseas earnings help boost European shares

 Volume on the FTSE Eurofirst 300 for the week was the lowest since the holiday-shortened first week of January.

-Low turnover has generally characterised the latest rally, with many investors staying on the sidelines in Europe in particular, concerned by weak economic growth and the indebtedness of some euro zone countries.
+Low turnover has generally characterized the latest rally, with many investors staying on the sidelines in Europe in particular, concerned by weak economic growth and the indebtedness of some euro zone countries.

-As a key consumer of Middle Eastern oil, Europe is also likely to be more affected by the spike in crude prices fuelled by cuts in Iranian supply.
+As a key consumer of Middle Eastern oil, Europe is also likely to be more affected by the spike in crude prices fuelled by cuts in Iranian supply <O/R>.

 Brent crude has risen 12 percent since the start of February, on track for its biggest monthly jump in more than three years and threatening consumers with higher petrol and heating bills.